 - One out of every 70 Ob/Gyn residents in the United States trains at UT Southwestern.

 - Our faculty members have authored several major textbooks, including Williams Obstetrics, Williams Gynecology, and Essential Reproductive Medicine.

 It is the mission of the Department of Obstetrics and Gynecology to:

 - Train medical students to provide primary care for women in obstetrics and gynecology

 - Train residents in obstetrics and gynecology to meet the health care needs of the citizens of the State of Texas with a level of knowledge, skill, and caring such that they are recognized by patients and colleagues as primary care providers for women and consultants in obstetrics and gynecology

 - Train postdoctoral fellows for lifetime academic careers in their subspecialty so that they may serve the needs of the citizens of the State of Texas and the specialty of obstetrics and gynecology

 - Provide outstanding patient care that will result in the recognition of the Department by patients and physicians as a community resource and regional referral center for obstetrics and gynecology and its subspecialties

-- Conduct research that makes significant and unique contributions to the body of knowledge of obstetrics and gynecology by clinical trials and laboratory investigation
+- Conduct research that makes significant and unique contributions to the body of knowledge of obstetrics and gynecology and female reproductive biology by clinical trials and laboratory investigation